 The posting included what appeared to be a screenshot of a code editor and a Windows Explorer window showing a file structure.
 One commenter at Ars Technica said the code editor appeared to actually be a decompiler, a tool that tries to reconstruct software source code by analyzing binary data.

 There's a lot we don't know about this disclosure.
 Was there any personal information about antivirus company clients in the stolen data?
+Were the makers of the best antivirus software programs involved?
+What about the best Mac antivirus software and the best Android antivirus apps?
 Could malicious hackers create more powerful malware if they got a look at antivirus source code?
 Does Fxmsp actually have the source code, or is it just trying to decompile binaries?

 And last but not least, which three U.S.-based antivirus companies were breached in these alleged attacks?
 We can think of only a handful of major players in the consumer market: Comodo, Malwarebytes, McAfee, Microsoft, Symantec/Norton and Webroot.